Selling Your Business Doesn’t Mean You Qualify for the Small Business Capital Gains Exemption

 50% or more of the fair market value of the corporate assets must have been used in an active business conducted primarily in Canada;

-At the time of the disposition (sale or upon death of shareholder), all or substantially all (defined as 90% by the CRA) of the fair market value of the assets must have been used to produce active business income.
-Some examples of corporate assets which could put a corporation offside with respect to its being a QSBC are cash, bonds, non-business related real estate and other investments.
+At the time of the disposition (sale or upon the death of shareholder), all or substantially all (defined as 90% by the CRA) of the fair market value of the assets must have been used to produce active business income.
+Some examples of corporate assets which could put a corporation offside for its being a QSBC are cash, bonds, non-business related real estate and other investments.

 Some examples as to how this could be accomplished are:

 Paying a taxable dividend to shareholders;

 Paying down any bank debt or accounts payable;

 Purchasing new assets which will be used in the business to produce active business income;